Japan Extends Virus State Of Emergency Until May 31 - UrduPoint

 Japan Extends Virus State Of Emergency Until May 31

-Japan's prime minister on Monday extended a state of emergency over the coronavirus until the end of May, as the government warned it was too soon to lift restrictions
+Japan's Prime Minister Shinzo Abe on Monday extended a state of emergency over the coronavirus until the end of May, warning it was too soon to begin relaxing restrictions

-Tokyo, (APP - UrduPoint / Pakistan Point News - 4th May, 2020 ) :Japan's prime minister on Monday extended a state of emergency over the coronavirus until the end of May, as the government warned it was too soon to lift restrictions.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 4th May, 2020 ) :Japan's Prime Minister Shinzo Abe on Monday extended a state of emergency over the coronavirus until the end of May, warning it was too soon to begin relaxing restrictions.

-"I will extend the period of the state of emergency I declared on April 7 until May 31.
-The area covered is all prefectures in the nation," Shinzo Abe said after a meeting to discuss the measures.
+But Abe said a review of the situation would be conducted in about two weeks, and the measures could be lifted before the end of the month if new infections slow sufficiently.

+And he implied that there would be no further extension of the emergency, saying May would be when the country "presses towards the exit".

+"I must be candid and ask you to continue your efforts for some time," Abe said at a press conference after announcing the extension.

-Abe declared a month-long state of emergency that initially covered Tokyo and six other regions on April 7, later expanding it to cover the entire country.
+"At this point, the decrease in people infected is still not at a sufficient level."
+Abe had declared a month-long state of emergency that initially covered Tokyo and six other regions on April 7, later expanding it to cover the entire country.

-It had been due to expire on Wednesday, but the country's minister for the virus response Yasutoshi Nishimura said earlier that new infections were still growing.
+It had been due to expire on May 6, and Abe said the measures had reduced new infections from around 700 a day to a third of that.

-"The number of new cases has declined, but unfortunately the decrease has not reached the targeted level," he said during a meeting with an expert panel advising the government on the pandemic.
+But he said the number of new cases was still outpacing the approximately 100 people discharged from hospital nationwide each day.

+"We must decrease the number of newly infected people to below that level" to reduce pressure on the country's healthcare system, he added.

-"As the healthcare sector remains under pressure, we need continued cooperation from people."
-Japan's virus outbreak remains comparatively small compared to those seen in parts of Europe and the United States, with over 15,000 infections recorded and 510 deaths.
+Japan's virus outbreak remains small compared with those seen in parts of Europe and the United States, with over 15,000 infections recorded and 510 deaths.

-- Review in mid-May - But the extension was backed by both experts advising the government and regional governors, with concerns that a sudden spike in cases that would overwhelm healthcare systems remains possible.
+- Review in mid-May - But the extension was backed by both experts advising the government and regional governors, with concerns that a sudden spike in cases remains possible.

 The state of emergency falls far short of the harshest measures seen in parts of Europe and the United States.
 It allows local governors to urge people to stay at home and call on businesses to stay shut.